andreaswolf/roadhopper/README.md

 Keep in mind to replace the paths in &lt;&gt; with the proper locations.

+What is also necessary is replacing the dependencies to the com.graphhopper.* modules by references to the modules inside the IDE workspace.

 When starting the software, GraphHopper will process the OSM file and create its internal data structure.
 Afterwards, head to http://localhost:8989 and select two points.
 Then, a simulation will run – currently, a very rough estimate.
 I’m working on that ;-).
 Afterwards, you see a t–v diagram at the bottom right.